 One more thing about this crypto exchange is that you are able to try a demo account for free before live trading.

-The product is built around the Commodity Exchange Act.
+Their product was built around the Commodity Exchange Act.
 Since it is an institutional-focused cryptocurrency exchange, the requirements for qualifying as a margin trader include being a corporation with a net worth exceeding $1,000,000 and trading on margin in order to hedge risks associated with your business.
 Individuals need to have a minimum of $5,000,000 invested on a discretionary basis in order to be allowed to trade on margin.

 Coinexx is a platform for forex and crypto trading which also allows deposit in 25 altcoins, in addition to the top coins.
 It allows a leverage of up to 500x for crypto traders and it is possible to trade from 0.01 micro lot on the platform.
 On this page, you can find out the exact amount of margin you require as collateral to trade a given trade size for a particular crypto trading instrument (BCC/USD, XRP/USD, LTC/USD, ETH/USD, BTC/USD pairs) depending on the leverage you require (up to 500x).
 Coinexx customers use MT4 and MT5 platforms.